-Bariatric surgery campaigns have the power to transform people’s health—here’s how to ensure your marketing reflects more than the cosmetic benefits.
+Weight-loss surgery has the power to transform people’s health.
+Here’s how to ensure your bariatric marketing reflects more than the cosmetic benefits.

 As the obesity epidemic marches on and related chronic diseases become increasingly prevalent, more and more researchers, clinicians, and insurers are concluding that bariatric surgery has a key role to play in combating this public health crisis.
 The problem: Less than 1 percent of eligible patients undergo weight-loss surgery because they think it’s unsafe or that diet and exercise are more effective at fighting obesity, among other factors.